 .
-Social return on investment (SROI) analysis offers a practical new approach for measuring and communicating the value of outcomes achieved by programs that provide social, health, and educational services to children and their families.
+Social return on investment (SROI) analysis offers a practical and innovative approach for measuring and communicating the value of outcomes achieved by programs that provide social, health, and educational services to children and their families.
 This guide highlights the key steps in conducting SROI research, issues in data-gathering and analysis, as well as lessons learned from a case study of two New York City community schools.
-The guide also helps educators and community leaders understand how to present and use SROI findings to make a strong case for investments to sustain and scale up these promising education reform initiatives..
+The guide also helps educators and community leaders understand how to develop, present and use SROI findings to make a strong case for investments to sustain and scale up these promising education reform initiatives..

 .
 This case study documents the process of applying social return on investment (SROI) analysis to measure the economic value of two community schools operated by The Children's Aid Society, in partnership with the New York City Department of Education, "one of the city's poorest neighborhoods" - PS 5 and Salomé Urena.
-The case study details each step of the data-gathering and measurement process and provides convincing evidence of the value of outcomes for students, families, and school communities..
+The case study details each step of the data-gathering and measurement process and provides convincing evidence of the value of outcomes for students, families, and school communities.

-DC Education Adequacy Study Overview
+DC Education Adequacy Study

-2. Recommend changes to the structure and level of foundation funding in the Uniform Per Student Funding Formula (UPSFF), as well as the weightings for students with special learning needs that require services which entail additional costs;
+2. Recommended changes to the structure and level of foundation funding in the Uniform Per Student Funding Formula (UPSFF), as well as the weightings for students with special learning needs that require services which entail additional costs;

 Using a blend of Professional Judgment Panel and Successful Schools Study methods for analyzing the costs of an adequate education, the TFP/APA study team will examine the cost of resources required for public schools and public charter schools to meet DC academic standards, including the Common Core State Standards, once they are implemented.